 1).
 Soft packing seal

-Packing is usually woven from softer threads and filled in a sealed cavity through a strip with a square cross-section.
-The pressure is generated by the gland, and the packing is compressed, forcing the packing to be pressed against the sealing surface (Outer surface of shaft and seal cavity).
-Thus, a radial force with a sealing effect is generated, and a sealing effect is exerted.
+Packing is typically made from soft threads woven together and then filled into a sealed cavity through a strip with a square cross-section.
+The pressure is created by the gland, which compresses the packing and forces it to be pressed against the sealing surface (the outer surface of the shaft and the seal cavity), resulting in a radial force with a sealing effect.

-The material selected for packing determines the sealing effect of the packing.
-Generally speaking, packing materials are limited by the temperature, pressure and pH of the working medium.
-In addition, the surface roughness, eccentricity, and linear velocity of the mechanical equipment that the packing works on will also have requirements on the material selection of the packing.
+The choice of material for packing affects its sealing effectiveness.
+Generally, the materials used for packing are limited by the temperature, pressure, and pH of the working medium, as well as by the surface roughness, eccentricity, and linear velocity of the mechanical equipment the packing works on.
+These factors will also affect the material selection of the packing.

 Aramid packing is a kind of high-strength organic fiber.
 Then the braided packing is impregnated with PTFE latex and lubricant.

-PTFE packing is made of pure PTFE dispersion resin as raw material.
-The raw material film is first made, and then twisted, braided and woven into packing.
-It can be widely used in food, pharmaceutical, paper-making chemical fiber and other valves and pumps with high cleanliness requirements and strong corrosive media.
+PTFE packing is made from pure PTFE dispersion resin as the raw material.
+The raw material film is first produced, then twisted, braided, and woven into packing material.
+It is widely used in valves and pumps in industries with high cleanliness requirements, such as food, pharmaceuticals, paper-making, and chemical fibers, and can handle strong corrosive media effectively.

 2).
 Hard packing seal